DannyBen/bashly-book/src/usage/settings.md

 Update one or more of these options in case you wish to change the name of the equivalent internal bashly function.

-This feature can be useful when you wish to reserve the function name `run` or `initialize` for something else.
+This feature can be useful when you wish to reserve the function name `start`, `run`, or `initialize` for something else.

 !!!
 Note
 This option cannot be set using environment variables.